olivecarambola/logbook/_posts/2022-06-16-onefullcycle.md

 He had been breaking my heart little by little, on most days, for quite some time.
 As I was leaving the hospital, picking up my meds from the pharmacy, and heading to the office to work my way through a nauseated, dizzy, feverish day, it started to dawn on me that the physical pain would likely outlast the relationship that led to it.

 It was no secret that he had troubles.
 But so did I. I just couldn't wrap my head around why we couldn't talk to each other about them. <span class="annotated" data-note="[Acının tesellisi acıdır.]
-From the book ''Oğullar ve Rencide Ruhlar'' by Alper Canıgüz, 2004.">Suffering consoles suffering</span>, no?
+From the book “Oğullar ve Rencide Ruhlar” by Alper Canıgüz, 2004.">Suffering consoles suffering</span>, no?

 But surely we couldn't do that.
 Because I was supposed to be a strong, somewhat independent woman, and he was, or at least got remarkably good at playing the part of, an individualistic, womanizer paulistano who can't be caught dead feeling romantic attachment to a girl in any real, meaningful way.